cloud-bulldozer/benchmark-operator/docs/sysbench.md

 example-bench-sysbench-9cvff         0/1     ContainerCreating   0          51s
 ```

+Note: The pods are set to delete after 600s from the job completion.
+This can be
+edited by updating `ttlSecondsAfterFinished` in the job spec to 0.

 You can look at results by using logs functionality - `kubectl logs <client>`,
 it should look like:

 ```bash
 # kubectl logs -f example-bench-sysbench-9cvff
 WARNING: the --test option is deprecated.
 You can pass a script name or path on the command line without any options.